 Lighting.
-Lighting fixtures should be carefully located, aimed, and shielded so that light is directed only onto the sign facade.
-Lights should not be aimed toward adjacent streets, sidewalks, or abutting properties.
+Lighting fixtures shall be carefully located, aimed, and shielded so that light is directed only onto the sign facade.
+Lights shall not be aimed toward adjacent streets, sidewalks, or abutting properties.

-Ground Mounted Lights should be screened or partially buried to minimize the view of the light source.
+Ground Mounted Lights shall be screened or partially buried to minimize the view of the light source.